AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 `message`, then pass it it's x and y positions, or `col` and `row`.
 But we don't wanna always have to specify where we wanna print, so let's code our **cursor control!**.
 _"What?"_ you say?
-Basically we'll just code a function that uses I/O ports to either get the cursor's offset, or set its offset.
+Basically we'll just code a function that uses I/O ports to either get the cursor's offset\*, or set its offset.

 > By the way, I still have no idea what an I/O port is.